Local parents hesitant about COVID vaccine for 5 to 11 year olds

 But some parents spending their Halloween on the Ocean City Boardwalk on Sunday were still scared about the use of this life-saving shot on their kids.

 The Food and Drug Administration authorized the use of the Pfizer-BioNTech COVID-19 vaccine for children ages 5 to 11 years old on Friday.
-The Centers of Disease Control and Prevention will likely give final approval around Tuesday.
+The Centers of Disease Control and Prevention will likely give final approval this week, perhaps Tuesday.

-Some at the Ocean City Boardwalk on Sunday, however, remained hesitant about the vaccine — and some were adamant that they would never take the shot.
+Some at the Ocean City Boardwalk, however, remained hesitant about the vaccine — and some were adamant that they would never take the shot.

 Kim Fortunato, of Middletown, Monmouth County, said that she was “not a fan” of the COVID-19 vaccines.
 Jada Fortunato, who is Kim’s adult daughter, said that she would not vaccinate her 3-year-old son if he eventually became eligible.